bjowczarek/web-crawler/README.md

 * `absoluteLinks`- absolute links inside domain.
 * `outsideLinks` - links pointing to results outisde domain Solution currently is not supporting looking for static resources (ex. jpg).
-It could use some configuration file for pointing target and ignores.
-Other possible improvements are noted in code comments.
+Possible improvements are noted in code comments.